pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 ![Enable OAI screen with enable and disable options.](./assets/learning-ojs3.2-jm-settings-dist-oai.png)

 ## Archiving

+This PKP School video explains how to enable archiving in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).

 {% include video.html id="ohHaj-MSLNA" provider="youtube" title="Video of how to enable archiving in OJS"%}